 “Oh.”
 Roxanne had left that part of the plan out.

-James's breakup with her had been drawn out, messy, and uncomfortable for everyone who knew and liked them both.
+James's breakup with Marion had been drawn out, messy, and uncomfortable for everyone who knew and liked them both.
 Roxanne had never quite accepted it, which had driven a schism between her and James, though they'd been inseparable at Hogwarts.

 Springing his ex on him was unlikely to have helped mend that.

 “Yeah.”
 James kept his head down, but from the way he was slouching across the atrium, Rose could tell that he was deeply bothered.
 She wasn't sure whether or not he was actually in danger of tearing up, but she decided not to offer him a hug; it didn't seem like she'd be doing him any favors if she did in such a public place.

 “So how'd it go?”